stackplanet/sourcestack/README.md

 * Other clouds: GCP, Azure...
 * Relational databases (I'm working on an Aurora Serverless fork)

-Just fork this repository and create your own template.
+Just fork this repository and create your own template or app.
 If you'd like to share it with others, please let me know and I'll link to it here.

 ## Design philosophy

-forkstack is designed to give you full control over all aspects of your application and infrastructure.
+stak is designed to give you full control over all aspects of your application and infrastructure.

 Frameworks like [AWS Amplify](https://aws.amazon.com/amplify) aim to simplify development by hiding the details of underlying infrastructure.
 This is great for getting started but can lead to problems when your requirements no longer match the framework's assumptions.
 Frameworks tend to be classic [leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).

-forkstack takes a **low abstraction** approach, surfacing all infrastructure within the template instead of pushing it down into libraries and code generation tools.
+stak takes a **low abstraction** approach, surfacing all infrastructure as code within the template instead of pushing it down into libraries and code generation tools.
 This gives the developer total control and encourages a deeper understanding of the technology stack.

-Because of this design, forkstack is not a library that you include in your app.
+Because of this design, stak is not a library that you include in your app.
 Instead you start by [forking](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository and customising the code to fit your needs.
 Because the codebase is designed to be open and hackable, you can go in any direction you like - change the login mechanism, use alternative libraries, add new components, port to a different cloud...
-As bugfixes and improvements are made to this template, you can update your app as you choose using `git merge`.
+As bugfixes and improvements are made to the template you forked from, you can update your app as you choose using `git merge`.

 ## Limitations